-What type of Microsoft Team to Create?
+What’s the best type of Microsoft Team to Create?

 Due to recent events a lot more of our customers are now quite rightly working from home and want to create their own Microsoft Team.
 To assist we have been increasing the amount of Microsoft Team and Office 365 readiness training throughout the past couple of weeks.